 The story time and the course of her pregnancy focus on a single day.
 Mary reveals her pregnancy in the early morning in front of a tree and is then despised.
 By midmorning she entrusts her lonely grief to a tree and gets the compassion of a Buddhist nun.
 Around noon the pastor proudly shows her the mural of Adoration of the Child he has ordered.
 In the afternoon she does forge a cross in the village and carries it to the church.
 On the way she holds a rest at that tree and meets three men who are passing preachers.
 They heard of her arrival and saw her sparkling steel cross.
 As Mary is asked about her pregnancy –that has become evident by now– the three men propose her to baptize her son Joseph, she smiles again.
 The viewer may laugh in the face of this random comic event and so complete the story by making a typological interpretation between the New and Old Testament.
 The foreshadowing of the Three Kings in the three men in The Lord's visit in Mamre (Gen. 18) and Mary as Sara become evident here.

-Aesthetically Gans film reflects proximity to the cinema of Ingmar Bergman, with long shots and black and white.
-It achieves the unity of space and time of drama and aims the alienation effect as Brecht proposes for his Epic Theater.
+Aesthetically Gan's film is close to the cinema of Ingmar Bergman, with long shots in black and white.
+Gan's film achieves the unity of space and time of drama and aims the alienation effect as Brecht proposes for his Epic Theater.
 So the camera dollies back just as the drama reaches its climax and the viewer becomes aware of its outside position and its analytical skills.

 Gan is attached to the rural region, draws from the Christian tradition and shoots his films also with amateur actors from Christian communities.
 Among these his films cause controversy, but beyond they are largely unknown.
 However, on religious issues they are an interesting alternative to blockbusters and demand a critical look at a common Chinese reality.